-SAFF has been proven to be highly versatile, successfully treating hundreds of millions of gallons of PFAS-contaminated water across varied applications including landfill leachate, groundwater, drinking water, process water, and reverse osmosis (RO) reject water – often without pretreatment.
+SAFF® is proven to be highly versatile, successfully treating hundreds of millions of gallons of PFAS-contaminated water across varied applications including landfill leachate, groundwater, drinking water, process water, and reverse osmosis reject water – often without pretreatment.
 View the map of SAFF’s global installations and case studies across applications.

-We have been awarded more than seven government contracts deploying SAFF to treat PFAS contaminated groundwater across the United States.
-See the recent announcement discussing details of a two-year contract funded by the Department of Defense’s Environmental Security Technology Certification Program (ESTCP).
+We have been awarded eight government contracts deploying SAFF® to treat PFAS contaminated groundwater across the United States.
+See the announcement discussing details of a two-year contract funded by the Department of Defense’s Environmental Security Technology Certification Program (ESTCP).

 Per- and polyfluoroalkyl substances (PFAS) are a group of synthetic chemicals used in various industrial and consumer products for their water- and grease-resistant properties.
 They are characterized by a carbon-fluorine (C-F) bond, which is one of the strongest chemical bonds and makes PFAS highly resistant to degradation in the environment.